-You only need a black or a white board for your demonstrations, and a writing book for each student.
+You need nothing but the books and a board.
 We have designed the lesson this way purposely so that lack of equipment will not result in lack of teaching.
 If you buy Quick60 you get the teacher lesson plans free.
 You also get sentences to cut up, high-frequency words ready to be pasted onto card, and spelling lists.
 Of course if you have access to equipment such as plastic letters or letter tiles, you are welcome to use them.